Sudan arrests 700 people in week of deadly anti-government unrest

 Accusing foreign media of pursuing an anti-Bashir agenda, Sudan has closed the offices of two foreign television news channels: Saudi-owned al-Arabiya and Sky News Arabia, an off-shoot of Britain’s Sky News, based in Abu Dhabi.

 Information Minister Ahmed Belal Osman accused al-Arabiya of trying to bring an “Arab Spring” to Sudan by misreporting the protests.
-Several local newspapers have also been closed because of their coverage of the unrest, he said, adding that they would be allowed to resume work at some point later.
+Several local newspapers have also been closed because of their coverage of the unrest.

 The government of Bashir, who seized power in a 1989 coup, has resisted calls to repeal the subsidy cuts that pushed up gasoline prices by almost double overnight.